Vuzix/sdk-usbcviewer/README.md

 }
 ```

-And add the dependecy to your project gradle:
+And add the dependency for the SDK to your project gradle, along with the listed Kotlin
+dependencies if not already included:

 ```
 dependencies {
   implementation 'com.vuzix:sdk-usbcviewer:0.0.1'
+  implementation "androidx.core:core-ktx:1.7.0"
+  implementation "org.jetbrains.kotlinx:kotlinx-coroutines-android:1.5.2"
 }
 ```

-For a full list of available release tags, and syntax to add to non-gradle projects, please see our
+For a full list of available SDK release tags, and syntax to add to non-gradle projects, please see our
 [Jitpack Package Repository](https://jitpack.io/#com.vuzix/sdk-usbcviewer).

 ## Application Manifest